HireSmarter/churn201/churn202.md

 ### Secret Preview: Sensitivity

 I tend to write this kind of article by writing programs and numbers first, then the text.
-In this case, the EVH concept took me well over the normal word count already, therefore some concepts will be for next article, Churn 203.
+In this case, the EVH concept took me well over the normal word count, therefore we threw some concepts overboard until next month.

-One concept, which was already programmed, was sensitivity analysis.
+One concept, already programmed, was sensitivity analysis.
 I'll leave it as an exercise to the reader to run `runSensitivityTests()`, or to just wait until next month.
 All I can say, is that computing power has sure come a long way since I was putting punched cards into the mainframe; this is pretty amazing.

+### Feedback

+As before, I encourage the community to engage with us on GitHub - comment, make issues, send pull requests.
+We do find this of great value, and hope that we can connect with others who do so as well.

 > Copyright &copy; 2014, Talent Analytics, Corp.
 All Rights Reserved.